cook bacon in oven on parchment paper crispy

 • Optional: For extra crispy bacon, fit a metal, oven-safe baking cooling rack on top of the foil-lined and (optionally) parchment paper sheet pan.

-• Bake until golden brown or to taste, for about 18 minutes.
+• Bake until golden brown or to taste, for about 25 minutes.
+Watch carefully to as to avoid overcooking.

 • Using tongs, move the perfectly oven-baked bacon to a paper-towel-lined platter.